mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial07/README.md

 `Type: "Byte"` confirms that the bit depth is 8 bit

 If both of these are `TRUE`, you can skip the next two steps.
-However, if they aren't, you can use **GDAL** to change according to Mapbox reqiorements.
+However, if they aren't, you can use *GDAL* to change according to Mapbox requirements.

 **To change Projection:**